 I hadn’t seen today’s video until a few days ago, when Bob Rosier passed along a link.
-Author and Amish Cook editor Kevin Williams visited the Beeville (Bee County), Texas Amish community 2 or 3 years ago, and filmed this 8-minute piece (below) giving a window into the settlement and their culinary traditions.
+Author and Amish Cook editor Kevin Williams visited the Beeville (Bee County), Texas Amish community 2 or 3 years ago, and filmed this 8-minute piece giving a window into the settlement and their culinary traditions.

 Bee County Texas Amish Life